 Many of the specimens, however, have been so altered, often by phosphatization, that they are specifically indeterminable; and the number of corals collected from the oldest limestones in Christmas Island is small, and the specimens fragmentary.
-But the most serious difficulty in the study of this fauna is that it comes from the borderland between the provinces of the The identification of neontologist and palæontologist. late Cainozoie fossil corals is always a difficult task.
-For the description of the recent specimens is based on the external form and superficial characters; whereas the description of the fossil corals refers to the essential structure of the corallites, as shown by transverse sections.
+But the most serious difficulty in the study of this fauna is that it borderland between the provinces of the comes from the neontologist and palæontologist.
+The identificatio Cainozoic fossil corals is always a difficult task.
+The identification of late For the description of the recent specimens is based on the external form and superficial characters; whereas the description of the fossil corals refers to the essential structure of the corallites, as shown by transverse sections.
 Hence, consideration of the relations of the living and the latest extinct species of corals involves a comparison of incomparable terms.

 A further difficulty in the case of the Christmas Island collections is introduced by the fact that the corals are mainly Astreans.
-And the Astreans in the Zoological Department are not yet arranged, so that I have not always been able to compare the fossil eorals with specimens of the species to which they are referred.
+And the Astreans in the Zoological Department are not yet arranged, so that I have not always been able to compare the fossil corals with specimens of the species to which they are referred.